rockyroed/nixos-config/modules/home-manager/config/firefox/config/chrome/README.md

-# ⚠ The following files are added to `.gitignore` because they use the MPL-2.0 License.
+# ⚠ The following files are added to `.gitignore` because they use the MPL-2.0 License

 - `user.js`
 - `userChrome.css`